Everything You Need to Know About Track and Field Scholarships

 Remember, making yourself noticed by coaches takes effort and persistence.
 Keep pushing yourself to improve your skills, seek out opportunities to compete at a high level, and maintain a positive and determined attitude.
 By showcasing your abilities and actively reaching out to coaches, you can increase your chances of catching their attention and securing a track and field scholarship.

 First and foremost, familiarize yourself with the NCAA Division I rules and regulations.
 This is the highest level of competition for college sports, including track and field.
 Understanding the requirements and guidelines set by the NCAA Division I will ensure that you are eligible for scholarships and know what is expected of you as a student athlete.
+Each division will have specific, clear-cut guidelines for running, high jumps, and other events.

 Next, create a target list of colleges and universities that align with your academic and athletic goals.
 Research their track and field programs, coaching staff, and recent achievements.
 Look for schools that have a history of success in your specific event or have a track record of developing athletes to compete at a higher level.